• Home

 I eyeball the milk amount.
 So, pop your oats and gently shake the container to level them off.
 Then add enough milk to just cover the oats plus about a 1cm more (hope that’s clear enough.)

-In the morning the oats should be thick and gloopy.
+In the morning, the oats should be thick and gloopy.
 It sometimes takes a few trial-and-error attempts to get it right.

 Helpful idea

-Warm the overnight oats slightly in the microwave for your two-year-old (not hot though, just enough to take the chill off).
+Warm the overnight oats slightly in the microwave for your two-year-old (not hot, though, just enough to take the chill off).

-Add a good dollop of honey on top to finish and watch them be gobbled.
+Add a good dollop of honey on top to finish, and watch them be gobbled.

 English muffin vs Peanut butter

-A great option for little ones who love nuts but can’t have them for safety reasons – smooth peanut butter is a winner.
+An excellent option for little ones who love nuts but can’t have them for safety reasons – smooth peanut butter is a winner.

 A nutritious breakfast is a thin smear of peanut butter on a toasted muffin.
 Go wholegrain muffins for extra bonus points.
 Muffins are healthier than bagels if you shop wisely.